 No remuneration is being paid to the Directors of the Company.
-The remuneration paid to the KMPs is disclosed in the 'Extract of Annual Return'.

-18. VIGIL MECHANISM:
+17. VIGIL MECHANISM:

-In compliance with the provisions of section 177(9) of the Companies Act, 2013 read with rule 7 of the Companies (Meetings of the Board and its Powers) Rules, 2014, with respect to establishment of vigil mechanism, the Board of Directors have approved vigil mechanism for employees and directors to report concerns about unethical behaviour actual or suspected frauds and to provide safeguard against victimization of employees and Directors who avail the mechanism.
+In compliance with the provisions of section 177(9) of the Companies Act, 2013 read with rule 7 of the Companies (Meetings of the Board and its Powers) Rules, 2014, with respect to establishment of vigil mechanism, the Board of Directors have approved vigil mechanism for employees and directors to report concerns about unethical behaviour, actual or suspected frauds and to provide safeguard against victimization of employees and Directors who avail the mechanism.